SAN DIEGO CHILD ABUSE DEFENSE LAWYER

 If a bystander calls Child Protective Services, you could be at risk of losing custody of your child and facing criminal charges for what someone you may have never met thinks you did.
 Many allegations of child abuse are investigated and determined to be false later on, leaving heartbroken parents and childcare workers picking up the pieces after everything is said and done.

 In addition to losing custody of children, you might spend a lot of time behind bars, and you will need to learn about child abuse cases and how to protect yourself if you want to build a solid defense.
-At the Law Office of George Gedulin in San Diego, we understand that child abuse is not always as straightforward as people think.
+At The Law Office of George Gedulin, our San Diego criminal defense lawyers understand that child abuse is not always as straightforward as people think.
 Each case requires a careful look at the details, and many claims may not have any basis in fact whatsoever.

 Any sexual or physical activity that causes physical or emotional trauma is often considered child abuse and may be punishable by imprisonment, fines, and registration as a sex offender.
 If you do not understand the charges that have been brought against you, our firm can help you understand exactly what you are facing so you can make informed decisions regarding your case.